Chart Color Schemes

 Roxburgh Park (South) - Somerton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that may impact this region.
-Notable ones include the Upfield Line Extension to Roxburgh Park and Craigieburn, Somerton Intermodal Terminal (Melbourne Intermodal Terminal), Roxburgh Park Pavilion Upgrade, and Roxy Central.
-The following list details those most likely to be relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 14 such projects that could potentially impact this area.
+Notable among these are the extension of the Upfield Line to Roxburgh Park and Craigieburn, the Somerton Intermodal Terminal (Melbourne Intermodal Terminal), the upgrade of the Roxburgh Park Pavilion, and Roxy Central.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.